frankligy/pan_cancer_intracellular_antigen_atlas/notes/molecular_catalogue.md

 ## Intron Retention

 1. `intron_all.txt`: record intron expression (Stringtie reported exons coverage that read through an intron) in each tumor sample.
-2. `intron_rec.txt`: cohort level and to what extent they are present in normal tissue. `cond` stands for condition, True means it is tumor-specific and vice versus.
+2. `intron_rec.txt`: cohort level and to what extent they are present in normal tissue.
 3. `intron_peptide_all.txt`: all the read-through transcripts, their cds and peptide sequence.

+**Note**: We used two normal controls for intron retention, first relies on previously reported [SNAF normal database](https://github.com/frankligy/SNAF).
+But since in this work, we used a slightly different strategy to call out intron retention (stringtie assembly), I also apply the new strategy to 155 normal samples spanning all histologies to make sure each intron retention is not detected as well.
+The SNAF filters were annotated by `cond` column, True is not detected, and the `normal` column is when applying the new strategy to normal samples.

 ## Mutation